awslabs/multi-model-server/README.md

 mxnet-model-export --model-name squeezenet_v1.1 --model-path .
 ```

-This will output `squeezenet_v1.1.model` in the current working directory.
+This will output `squeezenet_v1.1.model` in the current working directory, and it assumes all of the model artifacts are also in the current working directory.
+Otherwise, instead of `.` you would use a path to the artifacts.
 This file is all you need to run MMS, serving inference requests for a simple image recognition API.
 Go back to the Serve a Model tutorial above and try to run this model that you just exported!

 To learn more about exporting, check out [MMS export documentation](docs/export.md)